Chronic kidney disease (CKD) is the progressive and irreversible loss of kidney function. Your kidneys are essential parts of your body.

 Additional tests for CKD include:

 CKD is chronic and irreversible.
 Treatment focuses on improving the underlying disease.
+Treatment can also help prevent and manage CKD complications such as:

 - fluid overload